 c.
 Side Events

-In addition to film screenings, the program will include:
+In addition to feature and short film screenings, the program includes:

-Masterclasses and workshops: Sessions led by renowned directors, screenwriters, and actors sharing their experiences and techniques, focusing on the unique aspects of insular cinema production.
+Masterclasses and workshops: sessions led by renowned directors, screenwriters, and actors sharing their experiences and techniques, highlighting the specifics of insular film production.

-Panel discussions: Roundtables bringing together industry experts and scholars to discuss relevant topics such as cultural identity, sustainability, and the role of cinema in preserving island traditions.
+Discussion panels: roundtables bringing together industry experts and scholars to discuss relevant topics, such as cultural identity, sustainability, and cinema’s role in preserving island traditions.

-Cultural events: Concerts, artistic performances, book presentations, and photography exhibitions reflecting Sicilian and island culture, fostering an atmosphere of celebration and cultural exchange.
+Cultural events: concerts, artistic performances, book presentations, and photo exhibitions reflecting Sicilian and other island cultures, creating a festive atmosphere and promoting cultural exchange.

-Live interviews with guests: Audiences can attend close-up interviews with directors, actors, and other festival guests.
+Live interviews with guests: audiences can attend close-up meetings with directors, actors, and other guests in Bagheria during the festival.

-The BFF concludes with an awards ceremony recognizing the best films and emerging talents in insular cinema, with dedicated categories for Sicily and other islands.
+The Baarìa Film Festival culminates in an awards ceremony recognizing the best films and emerging talents in insular cinema, with categories dedicated to Sicily and other islands.

 a.
 Awards

-The "Arcipelaghi" jury will consist of five established professionals in the film industry, including filmmakers and critics.
+The juries for the “Maree” and “Approdi” sections will consist of at least 3 established professionals in the film industry, such as filmmakers or critics.

 7. Rights and Responsibilities